iqbalhanif/airflow-etl/README.md

 # ETL/ELT with Airflow

-This is ETL script by using Airflow (using local databases)
+This is ETL/ELT script by using Airflow (using local databases)

 ### Tools:
 1. Python 3.x.x